Linda Tripp: Later years

+In the aftermath of the Clinton-Lewinsky scandal, Tripp has been described as "one of the most hated women in America".
 Tripp married the German architect Dieter Rausch in 2004.
 The couple lived in Middleburg, Virginia, where they owned and operated a German winter-themed holiday store, called the Christmas Sleigh.

 In an appearance with Larry King on Larry King Live on December 1, 2003, Tripp talked about living with breast cancer.
 On the subject of her successful invasion of privacy lawsuit against the federal government, Tripp said she actually came out behind financially because of attorneys' fees and the derailment of her government career.
 She also said her violations of Lewinsky's privacy and the Clinton administration's violations of her privacy were not equivalent, as the Clinton administration's leaking of her employment history was illegal.
 She noted that although her wiretapping was also illegal, she was able to avoid prosecution for such by accepting immunity in exchange for her testimony.

 In 2018, Tripp said that "she was the victim of 'a real high-tech lynching'" (referencing a statement by Clarence Thomas made in 1991).
 Tripp died after a brief battle with pancreatic cancer at the age of 70 on April 8, 2020.
+Later in December 2020, Tripp's memoir, A Basket of Deplorables: What I Saw Inside the Clinton White House, was posthumously published.

 Portrayals

 Tripp was portrayed by John Goodman in recurring Saturday Night Live sketches.
-Tripp had mixed feelings about the impression, saying she enjoyed most of the sketches, but mentioning that at least one had hurt her feelings.
+Tripp had mixed feelings about the impression, saying she was amused by most of the sketches, but mentioning that at least one had hurt her feelings.

 Tripp was portrayed by Sarah Paulson in the television series Impeachment: American Crime Story, which premiered on September 7, 2021, on FX.